pingcap/docs-cn/system-variables.md

 - Default value: (system dependent)
 - This variable shows the system time zone from when TiDB was first bootstrapped.
 See also [`time_zone`](#time_zone).

+### `tidb_adaptive_closest_read_threshold` <span class="version-mark">New in v6.3.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Default value: `4096`
+- This variable is used to control the threshold at which the TiDB server prefers to send read requests to the replica in the same region as the TiDB server when [`tidb_replica_read`](#tidb_replica_read-new-in-v40) is set to `closest-adaptive`.
+If the estimated result is higher than or equal to this threshold, TiDB prefers to send read requests to the replica in the same region.
+Otherwise, TiDB sends read requests to the leader replica.

 ### tidb_allow_batch_cop <span class="version-mark">New in v4.0</span>

 - Scope: SESSION | GLOBAL